Schools, colleges and the public

 We routinely attend science fairs and festivals, such as Bluedot Festival and ScienceX at the Trafford Centre, as well as the University’s own Science Spectacular event.
-Members of the School are also available to deliver public lectures on various topics, including materials for nuclear energy, 'smart' textiles, nanotechnology, and fashion business and technology.
+Members of the Department are also available to deliver public lectures on various topics, including materials for nuclear energy, 'smart' textiles, nanotechnology, and fashion business and technology.

-Our School's flagship events include:
+Our Department's flagship events include:

 A four-day residential course held in July each year, which introduces students to Materials Science and gives them a flavour of what it’s like to study at the University.
 For students in Years 10-11.
 Bursaries are available to those from particular backgrounds.

-As part of our visit days we welcome groups of Year 10, 11 or 12 students to tour our facilities and take part in activities across the School.
+As part of our visit days we welcome groups of Year 10, 11 or 12 students to tour our facilities and take part in activities across the Department of Materials.
 We run these every year in autumn and spring.
 Attendees will have the chance to use our excellent facilities (such as the scanning electron microscope) and take part in hands-on materials testing activities.
 Funds are available to cover the cost of coach travel and food for schools that meet certain criteria.